Village Crests – Dupuy

 • Arrival : Piton de Bouillante.

-• Towns crossed : Bouillante, Vieux-Habitants
+• Towns crossed : Bouillante and Vieux-Habitants

 Altimetric profile